sy77777en/video_annotation_folk/labels_markdown/lighting_setup/dynamic_effect/index.md

 <h3>📖 Definition:</h3>
-Does the video contain a revealing shot that gradually uncovers the scenery or subjects?
+Does the video feature a revealing shot that uncovers a new scene or subject?

 <details>
 <summary><h4> Question (Definition)</h4></summary>